groupdocs-merger/GroupDocs.Merger-Docs/net/getting-started/use-cases/how-to-merge-tif-images-using-csharp.md

 }
 ```

-NOTE: You may merge other TIF formats like TIF in the same way as shown above.
+NOTE: You may merge other TIF formats like TIFF in the same way as shown above.
 For this provide files by specifying their names with extension.

 ### Code Examples